ak-naresh/AK_NCNews/notes.md

    - It looks at `error.status` to tell middleware which HTTP status to use.
 4. Middleware uses `response.status()` to send the HTTP status code to the client.

----
+notes:

 - removed all instances of '.catch(error) => { next(error); }' as Express 5 handles this automatically

----

-note-to-self:
+notes concering incorre error-handling:

-Mixed ordering of error-handling middleware in Express causes errors
+- Mixed ordering of error-handling middleware in Express causes errors

 - More specific error handlers like for PSQL errors must come before general ones like custom or server error handlers.
 - If a general 500 handler comes before a 400 invalid input, the specific error will never be caught and will return wrong status code.
-- Always order: specific → general.
+- Always order: specific > general.

-app.use(handlePathNotFound); //Handles unknown endpoints (404)
+1. app.use(handlePathNotFound); //Handles unknown endpoints (404)
-app.use(handleBadRequest); //Handles PSQL bad request errors (400) app.use(handleCustomErrors); //Handles custom errors app.use(handleServerErrors); //Handles all other server errors (500)
+2. app.use(handleBadRequest); //Handles PSQL bad request errors (400)
+3. app.use(handleCustomErrors); //Handles custom errors
+4. app.use(handleServerErrors); //Handles all other server errors (500)

----